goaop/framework/README.md

 Installation
 ------------

-Go! library can be installed with composer or manually with git submodules.
+Go!
+AOP library can be installed with composer or manually with git submodules.
 Installation is quite easy:

-1. Download go-aop-php using composer or git submodule
+1. Download the library using composer or git submodule
 2. Create an application aspect kernel
 3. Configure the aspect kernel in the front controller
 4. Create an aspect
 5. Register the aspect in the aspect kernel

-### Step 1: Download go-aop-php using composer or git submodule
+### Step 1: Download the library using composer or git submodule

 Ask composer to download the Go!
 AOP library with its dependencies by running the command: